 In the beginning

-I had picked momentum in writing Book 3 when I received a message from the proofreader for Book 1, The Choices She Must Make, that proofreads were ready.
+I had picked momentum in writing Book 3 when I received a message from the proofreader for Book 1, Ignited by Education, that proofreading was done.
 I was to make the final payment to receive the document.
 Our agreement was that I paid $100 to confirm my booking, paid 50% including the booking fee for them to start, and the remaining 50% once they finished proofreading.

 The message from the proof-reader altered my focus from writing Book 3 back to book one.
 I needed to get the book ready for publishing as a print and e-book.